mikbe/pomidor_timer/README.markdown

 ## Attributions ##

 This product is not approved or endorsed by the Pomodoro Team or [Francesco Cirillo](http://francescocirillo.com).
 [The Pomodoro Technique&reg;](http://pomodorotechnique.com) is a registered trademark belonging to Francesco Cirillo.

 Tomato icon is Copyright© 2011 <a href="http://www.artbees.net" target="new">Artbees</a>
 Licensed under Creative Commons <a href="http://creativecommons.org/licenses/by-nc-nd/3.0/" target="new">Attribution-NonCommercial-NoDerivs 3.0</a>
-It's part of the beautiful <a href="http://www.artbees.net/paradise-fruits-icon-set" target="new">Paradise Fruits Icon Set</a>
+The tomato icon is part of the beautiful <a href="http://www.artbees.net/paradise-fruits-icon-set" target="new">Paradise Fruits Icon Set</a>

 ## To do ##

-**future releases**
+**future release**

 * Automatic, but simple, logging of actions so you can just do your work then later use the log for reference when entering data in your worksheet.
+There will be no integration with other apps in the free version as I'm not going to worry about tightly coupling to some other interface.
+If you want to write the interface cool, more power to you.
 * Add sound selection from default system sounds?
 Running out of space on options tab.
-* Make minute entry not show blue border when entering text.
 * Add help me file.
-* Clean up main menu.

-**Non-application tasks**

-* Add screenshots to webpage.
-* Make webpage less ugly.

 ## Change History ##

-**2011.05.22**
+**2011.05.23**
 Version: 1.0.4

 Added Features:

-* Work period configurable.
+* Work period is now configurable.
 * Added tick and alarm sounds mute button.
 * Added visual alarm indicators.
-(Useful for the hearing impared, colorblind should be able to see a pulsing difference in intensity).
+(Useful for the hearing impaired, the colorblind should be able to see a pulsing difference in intensity).
-* Automatically shows and focuses Pomidor timer when the alarm goes off.
-(I'm not sure I like this one but not sure if it should be an option.)
+* Automatically shows and focuses Pomidor Timer when the alarm goes off.
+(I'm not sure I like this one but also not sure if it should be an option.)

 Fixes: